Theophanes is a New-England-based blogger, traveler, writer, photographer, sculptor, and lover of cats.

 A long time ago, when I was just a wee child, I spotted a cat running feral on a farm.
 It was a white cat with big orange and black cow spots.

-I was told that they were called Money Cats because male ones were so rare they could be worth thousands.
-I forgot about this old wive's tale until many many years later when I started to learn about cat color genetics on my own.
+I was told that they were called money cats because males were so rare that they could be worth thousands.
+I forgot about this old wives' tale until many, many years later when I started to learn about cat color genetics on my own.

-The answer is pretty simple... if you know color genetics, but supposing you don't I'll write it up as simply as I can.
+The answer is pretty simple... if you know color genetics.
+Supposing you don't, I've written it as simply as possible.

-Most male animals have XY chromosomes.
-That's not an abbreviation for something, the chromosomes actually make up the shape of an X and a Y.
+Most males have XY chromosomes.
+That's not an abbreviation for something—the chromosomes actually make up the shape of an X and a Y.

-In female cats, part of their color genes are found on the extra leg of their second X.
+In female cats, part of their color genes is found on the extra leg of the second X.

-This means a male cat with the same color genetics will either be black or orange but he cannot be both as the second color gene cannot be located on an extra 'leg' that doesn't exist.
+This means that a male cat with the same colorway will either be black or orange—but he cannot be both, as the second color gene cannot be located on an extra "leg" that doesn't exist.

 Can Calicos Ever Be Male?

 Yes.
-They are extremely rare but they can happen.
-That being said they are unusual in more than just color.
-The fact that they are calico means something strange must have happened along the way to make them that color, something involving their DNA.
-They are mutations of an extreme but usually benign sort.
+It is extremely rare, but it can happen.
+That being said, they are unusual in more than just color.
+The fact that they are calico means something strange must have happened involving their DNA.
+They are mutations of an extreme, but usually benign, sort.

-Some may have all appearances of a male but have the extra chromosomes of a female, (being XXY) where its color comes from.
-These can be hermaphroditic cats, sharing the qualities of both sexes, either at just a base level with the chromosomes or at a visible level to the average cat owner.
+Some may have the appearance of a male but have the extra chromosome of a female.
+These can be hermaphroditic cats, sharing the qualities of both sexes, either at a base level with the chromosomes or at a visible level to the average cat owner.

-Are Male Ones Worth a Lot of Money?
+Are Male Calicos Worth a Lot of Money?

 This depends if there's someone looking for a male calico cat.

-Generally speaking what makes an animal extremely valuable is its rarity and its ability to breed and create more of itself, however male calicoes are worthless as breeders.
-Most are sterile, probably due to the fact they are not truly male but are rather hermaphroditic in nature.
+Generally speaking, what makes an animal extremely valuable is its rarity and its ability to breed and create more of itself, however, male calicoes are worthless as breeders.
+Most are sterile, probably due to the fact they are not truly male.

-There have been at least three cases of male calico cats who were able to breed, however they never reproduced more male calicoes, instead they produced the same kittens a regular orange male would.
-The reason for this sounds like it comes out of a science fiction novel but its actually something that happens in real life in VERY rare cases.
+There have been at least three cases of male calico cats who were able to breed, however, they never produced more male calicoes.
+Instead, they produced the same kittens a regular orange male would.
+The reason for this sounds like it comes out of a science fiction novel but it's actually something that happens in real life in very rare cases.

-These cats were chimeras - that is when their mother was pregnant with them two fetuses merged in the very early developmental stages.
+These cats were chimeras—in that is when their mother was pregnant with them two fetuses merged in the very early developmental stages.
 This created a perfect cat with two types of DNA.
-One set of DNA gave the cat its calico color while another set gave it its reproductive parts.
-In essence the cat may have been calico but his sex was not.
+One set of DNA gave the cat its calico color while the other set gave it its reproductive parts.
+In essence, the cat may have been calico, but his sex was not.

-I get asked this a lot and it's real simple.
+I get asked this a lot and it's really simple.
 Calico cats are essentially white cats with big orange and black spots on them.

-Tortoiseshell cats on the other hand have black and orange hairs that are dispersed much like a brindle dog's coloration.
-Occasionally you'll see a dilute Tortoiseshell who has blue and cream hairs instead of black and orange but the pattern stays the same.
+Tortoiseshell cats, on the other hand, have black and orange hairs that are dispersed much like a brindle dog's coloration.
+Occasionally you'll see a dilute tortoiseshell who has blue and cream hair instead of black and orange, but the pattern stays the same.

-At other times Tortoiseshells will sometimes have white patches on them, called appropriately Tortoiseshell and White, but again, they will not display the calicoes trademark cow spots.
+At other times tortoiseshells will sometimes have white patches on them, called appropriately "tortoiseshell and white," but again, they will not display the calico's trademark cow spots.